ugoMusk/voisoc/README.md

-# Voisoc Technical Documentation
+# Voices of Change Technical Documentation

 ## Overview
-Voisoc is a content creation platform focused on leadership, good governance, people power, and human rights activism.
-The platform consists of a **frontend** built with React, tailwind and a **backend** powered by Node.js and MongoDB.
-This documentation outlines the implementation details for both components, including key features, setup instructions, and architectural decisions.
+Voices of Change (voisoc) is a content creation platform focused on leadership, good governance, people power, and human rights activism.
+The platform consists of a **frontend** built with React, tailwind and a **backend** powered by Node.js, Socket.io and MongoDB.
+This documentation outlines the implementation details for both components, including key features, setup instructions, and architectural decisions of voisoc.

 ---